Exploring the Advantages of Sparse Arrays in Near-Field XL-MIMO Systems: Beam Analysis and EDoF Function: Introduction

-The remainder of this paper is organized as follows: Section~\ref{SA_Section2} introduces a downlink near-field XL-MIMO communication system equipped with a sparse UPA.
-Section~\ref{SA_Section3} derives closed-form expressions for the power distribution of the arrived signal near the focused point, and obtains the expressions for the width and length of the main lobe.
+The remainder of this paper is organized as follows: Section~\ref{SA_Section2} introduces a downlink near-field XL-MIMO system with sparse UPAs.
+Section~\ref{Sec_focusing} studies the distance-focusing property.
+Section~\ref{Sec_suppression} investigates the grating lobe suppression behavior.
 Section~\ref{SA_Section4} proposes an algorithm to obtain a closed-form expression for EDoF.
 Section~\ref{SA_Section5} provides numerical results to verified the main results of this paper.
 Section~\ref{SA_Section6} gives a brief conclusion of this paper.

 \emph{Notations:} In this paper, scalars, vectors and matrices are respectively denoted by lower case letters, bold lower case letters and bold upper case letters.
 The matrix inverse, conjugate-transpose, transpose and conjugate operations are respectively denoted by the superscripts ${\left( \cdot \right)^ {-1} }$, ${\left( \cdot \right)^H}$, ${\left( \cdot \right)^T}$ and ${\left( \cdot \right)^{*}}$.
 We use ${\rm tr}\left( \cdot \right)$, $\left\| \cdot \right\|$ and ${\rm E}\left\{ \cdot \right\}$ to denote trace, Euclidean 2-norm and the expectation operations, respectively.